 In terms of video recording, the iPad Air and the iPad 9.7 both offer 1080p from their front and rear cameras.
 Their rear cameras are also capable of 3x video zoom and slo-mo video for 720p at 120fps.

-The iPad Air offers a performance upgrade over the standard iPads, along with display improvements including an anti-reflective coating, True Tone technology and a wider colour gamut.
+The iPad Air 2019 offered a performance upgrade over the standard iPads, along with display improvements including an anti-reflective coating, True Tone technology and a wider colour gamut.

 As ever, the decision of which iPad you should buy between the iPad Air and the iPad 9.7 comes down to whether you need the latest hardware and the larger screen, or whether you can survive with a 9.7-inch screen, slightly older processor but with many of the same features.